Scouting in Yorkshire and the Humber: North Yorkshire Scout County

 North Yorkshire Scout County covers the county of North Yorkshire and is geographically the largest of the 4 Yorkshire scouting counties.

 The 1st Helmsley scout group was established in 1909, within the first two years of the initiation of the scouting movement.
 North Yorkshire Scouts celebrated the centenary of scouting in 2007 by joining the Bilton Conservation Group to plant 2000 trees donated by the Woodland Trust.

 In 2024, the county were to host the Larkin International Jamboree at Duncombe Park in Helmsley.
+The next Larkin Jamboree will be held at the same location in August 2028.

 The County is currently divided into 12 Scout Districts: